 The Adsterra Ads API is a versatile tool for advertisers and affiliates.
-Whether you’re looking to automate stats monitoring or updating your creatives, this API provides a high level of management functionality.
+Whether you’re looking to automate stats monitoring or updating bids in current campaigns, this API provides all the functionality you need.
 Here’s a brief overview of the core options you can use:

 By reading this guide, you will get a clear picture of how to navigate the ads API functions and apply them for your benefit.
-If you’re a publisher who wants to automate monetization efforts, jump to this guide to Adsterra Publishers API.
+If you’re a publisher who wants to automate monetization efforts, jump to this guide to Publishers’ API.

 About the Adsterra Ads API

 The Ads API is based on REST architecture.
-It allows advertisers and affiliate marketers to interact with their ads via HTTP methods and enhance campaign management.
-These methods facilitate adding, retrieving, and updating data using JSON format in the body request.
+It allows advertisers and affiliate marketers to interact with their campaigns via HTTP methods.
+These methods facilitate adding, retrieving, and updating campaign data.
 The API is perfect for routine task optimization.
 For example, you can add campaign–placement pairs to a blacklist/whitelist in bulk, or massively add custom bids for placements.
-We recommend resorting to your developer and list all required actions you plan to automate.

 API methods to help you out: